bitwes/GodotEditorHandles/ideas.md

 * You can still move the rect when movable is disabled by dragging where the move handle is (even though you can't see it)
 * Add a resizable flag
 * You can implement min/max sizes and positions in code.
 It would be nice if the mouse honored those instead of the dragging just stopping.
 Not sure if it is possible to keep the mouse at the same location if the resize/movement doesn't change any values.
+* Resizing when scale of parent has been changed is not right.

 # How to break everything